mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

-The version of your existing |onprem| installation determines the upgrade path you must take to upgrade to Ops Manager 4.2 or later.
+The version of your existing |onprem| installation determines the upgrade path you must take to upgrade to |onprem| 4.4 or later.

 .. important::